sourcegraph/handbook/content/engineering/onboarding.md

 ## Engineer checklist

 As you are completing these tasks, you may notice documentation, processes, or code that is broken or out of date.
-Your first priority is to fix these things. **Act like you own the onboarding experirence of the next engineer that we hire**.
+Your first priority is to fix these things. **Act like you own the onboarding experience of the next engineer that we hire.**

 - [Complete general onboarding](../people-ops/onboarding.md#for-all-new-teammates)
 - [Configure your GitHub notifications.](github-notifications/index.md)